© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear earthwork in Savernake Forest, S of Great Lodge Bottom is a scheduled monument protected by Historic England under reference 1004705.
 View the official record →

-Linear earthwork in Savernake Forest, south of Great Lodge Bottom, is an ancient monument of uncertain date that survives as a linear bank and ditch formation within the Forest landscape.
+Linear earthwork in Savernake Forest, south of Great Lodge Bottom, is a prehistoric defensive or boundary feature consisting of a linear bank and ditch that crosses the woodland landscape of central Wiltshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004705.

 Linear earthwork in Savernake Forest, S of Great Lodge Bottom is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004705.